#1 Ranked Business Brokers for these Industries

 - Construction Products Distribution

 - Raw Materials Distribution

-To see our current distribution companies for sale visit: Distribution Businesses for sale.
+To see our current distribution companies for sale, visit Distribution Businesses for sale.

 Professional Services is a diverse group of business types that typically draw a different set of potential buyers for a given subcategory of professional services.
-We have had experience selling the following types of professional services businesses: Consulting, Staffing, Advertising, Web Design, environmental services, Engineering, Surveying, Security, Insurance, Publishing, and more.
+We have had experience selling the following types of professional services businesses: Consulting, Staffing, Marketing, Web Design, environmental services, Engineering, Surveying, Security, Insurance, Publishing, and more.

-With many of these types of businesses, a specific license or skill set is required so it helps to have experience selling this particular type of business so that we have a pool of buyers to draw from right from the start of our assignment.
-This combined with our advertising and marketing campaign allows us to get the right buyers for each specific niche of Professional Services.
+With many of these types of businesses, a specific license or skill set is required, so it helps to have experience selling this particular type of business so that we have a pool of buyers to draw from right from the start of our assignment.
+This, combined with our advertising and marketing campaign, allows us to get the right buyers for each specific niche of Professional Services.